JohanLi1990/Learning_Notes/TulingNotes.md

     - be careful of `new String("<your string literal>")`, it will create two objects.
     - like a hastable, it is located in heap.
   - Integer, Long, Character, Byte, Boolean all have `Cache`, which is equivalent of constant pool.

+## JDK新特性梳理 2025-09-25
+- What are some of the new features in JDK 17+?
+  - Syntax Sugars: String block, Switch expression,
+  - Record class (good for DTO), record class does not support invocation by reflection, even safer,
+  - Hidden Class, get class from bytes. better obfuscations
+    - use ASM library to manipulate byte directly: [baeldung article](https://www.baeldung.com/java-asm)
+  - Sealed Classes: choose which children is allowed
+  - **Virtual Thread**: Kindof like co-routine
+  - modules
+  - vector api
+  - G1GC is used everywhere
+  - GraalVM, + Truffle Lnaguage Implementation Framework, you can imlement your own programming language.